bhoomika-254/bhoomika-254/README.md

 ### bit about me:

-- 🎓 A senior year student, pursuing CSE in Hyderabad.
+- senior year student, pursuing CSE in Hyderabad.
--  High on AI, RAG-based chatbots, MCPs.
+- high on AI, RAG-based chatbots, MCPs.
-- 🌱 Always up for building cool stuff.
-Do connect with me on linkedin/twitter.
+- always up for building cool stuff. do connect with me on linkedin/twitter.

 ---

 ### experience:

-- Generative AI Intern at Deepforrest.ai (April 2025 - June 2025)
+- generative AI intern at deepforrest.ai (April 2025 - June 2025)

 ---